SAG-AFTRA: Background

 The organization was formed on March 30, 2012, following the merger of the Screen Actors Guild and the American Federation of Television and Radio Artists.
 In January 2013, Variety reported that the merger had proceeded with "few bumps", amid shows of good will on both sides.
-The stickiest remaining problem was reported to be the merger of the two pension funds, in part as a way of dealing with the issue of performers who paid into each plan but did not quite earn enough under either of the old plans to qualify for a pension.
+The one remaining issue was reported to be the merger of the two pension funds, in part as a way of dealing with the issue of performers who paid into each plan but did not quite earn enough under either of the old plans to qualify for a pension.

 SAG-AFTRA is headquartered in Los Angeles, California, and in New York City, in addition to other local offices nationwide.

-Screen Actors Guild Awards
+Actor Awards

-The Screen Actors Guild Awards is an awards ceremony founded in 1995 to recognize outstanding performances in movie and prime time television.
-It has been one of the major awards events in the Hollywood film industry since then, along with the Golden Globe Awards and the Oscars.
+The Actor Awards is an awards ceremony founded in 1995 (as the Screen Actors Guild Awards) to recognize outstanding performances in movie and primetime television.
+It has been one of the major awards events in the Hollywood film industry since then, along with the Golden Globe Awards and the Academy Awards.
 The awards focus both on individual performances and on the work of the entire ensemble of a drama series and comedy series, and the cast of a motion picture.

-SAG-AFTRA Producers Pension and Health Plans
+SAG-AFTRA producers pension and health plans

 The 2012 merger of SAG and AFTRA was followed by the joining of each former union's health care and pension plans.
 The Plans are administered by trustees representing the industry, as well as performers.
 In 2024, a proposed class action lawsuit was filed in the United States District Court for the Central District of California against the SAG-AFTRA Health Plan for negligence, subsequent to a cyberattack resulting in a data breach.
 The suit resulted in a settlement by the union and its members in August 2025.